ZacharyVarley/wignerd/README.md

 # wignerd
-Accurate Wigner d Recursions in PyTorch
+Accurate Wigner d Recursions in PyTorch (on the GPU)